imohitmayank/a_lazy_data_science_guide/python/good_practices.md

 ### Type 2: Kedro

-- Kedro is not an project structuring strategy, it's a python tool released by [QuantumBlack Labs](https://github.com/quantumblacklabs), which does project structuring for you 😎.
+- Kedro is not a project structuring strategy, it's a python tool released by [QuantumBlack Labs](https://github.com/quantumblacklabs), which does project structuring for you 😎.
 On top of it, they provide a plethora of features to make our project organization and even code execution process super-easy, so that we can truly focus on what matters the most -- the experimentations and implementations!
 - Their project structure is shown below.
 And btw, we can create a blank project by running `kedro new` command *(don't forget to install kedro first by `pip install kedro`)*

 ```